 We count the length of a "run" in which successive random numbers are non-decreasing.
-For example if the sequence is: 0.1, 0.2, 0.3, 0.4, then the length of the first run is 3.
+For example if the sequence is: 0.1, 0.2, 0.4, 0.3, then the length of the first run is 3.
 We repeat this n times and compare with the expected distribution of run lengths for random samples from the uniform distribution.
 Runs of length greater than t are lumped together during our analysis.

-Number of RNs tested: 1.5 n Memory: 8 nstreams nblocks + 16 t
+Number of random numbers tested: 1.5 nMemory: 8 nstreams nblocks + 16 t